Adolescents Require Fewer Hours Of Physical Activity Than Adults? The Surprising Truth Experts Want You To Know

 The magic is in the mix:

 • Most of the 60 minutes should be aerobic: Think heart-pumping stuff.
-Basketball, swimming, hiking, fast-paced dancing, skateboarding.
-This doesn't have to be non-stop; a game of pickup ball has natural breaks.
+On top of that, basketball, swimming, hiking, fast-paced dancing, skateboarding.
+But this doesn't have to be non-stop; a game of pickup ball has natural breaks. * Include vigorous-intensity activity at least 3 days a week: This is where they're breathing hard and fast.
+Sprinting, singles tennis, martial arts.

-• Include vigorous-intensity activity at least 3 days a week: This is where they're breathing hard and fast.
-Which means sprinting, singles tennis, martial arts. * Include muscle- and bone-strengthening activities at least 3 days a week: This is where the "lifting" happens, but not with weights.
-It's gymnastics, climbing trees, playing on playground equipment, yoga, or bodyweight exercises like squats and push-ups.
+• Include muscle- and bone-strengthening activities at least 3 days a week: This is where the "lifting" happens, but not with weights.
+That said, it's gymnastics, climbing trees, playing on playground equipment, yoga, or bodyweight exercises like squats and push-ups.
 This is crucial for building peak bone mass before age 20.

 The short version is: If a teen is playing a sport they love 3-4 times a week and is generally active on weekends, they're likely exceeding the minimum.
 The goal is consistency and enjoyment, not hitting a daily minute-count with military precision.